 No products in the cart.

 There’s nothing more angelic than a sleeping newborn – at least until they start screaming.
 As a new parent, creating a peaceful environment for your baby is just as important for their good nights sleep as it is for your sanity.
 If you know you need a quiet place for your baby to sleep but you’re not sure how to build one, you’ve come to the right place to learn how to soundproof a baby room.

-1. Add Sound Masking to the Nursery
+Add Sound Masking to the Room

-2. Soundproof the Nursery Door
+Soundproof the Door to the Room

 Most bedrooms have hollow-core doors, which let in lots of noise.
 Solid-core doors are denser and much better at reducing noise.
 Replacing an entire door may be more work or more money than you’re hoping to put in.
 If you already have a solid-core door, consider adding door strips to seal any sound leaks around the door.

-3. Invest in Soundproof Curtains For Your Baby’s Room
+Invest in Soundproof Curtains For Your Baby’s Room

 Follow these sound proofing tips when decorating your nursery and both you and your baby will be sleeping through the night in no time.